A surrogate model for studying random field energy release rates in 2D brittle fractures: Results and simulations

-where $\xi$ is a real constant, as a surrogate model of the hybrid phase field method.
+In order to examine our proposal, we compare the outcomes of the hybrid phase-field model and the weighted-variational model (W-V model 1) using $\xi = 1$ from Eq.~\eqref{eq:wv} for shear mode-II fractures.
+The body $\Omega$ has been discretized into 32,768 triangular components utilizing $\ell=0.016$.
+The applied displacements have been defined as $\Delta_u =t_M/N_{nodes}$, where $t_M$ stands for the maximum load and $N_{nodes}$ reflects the number of nodes.
+We illustrate two simulations for shear fractures with $N_{nodes} = \{10, 20\}$ in figure \ref{sigma_111}, where we observe that the outcomes are quite similar.
+Both simulations exhibit identical crack trajectories.

-We compare the results of the phase-field model and the variational model using $\xi = 1$ for shear mode-II fractures.
-We descretizate the body in 32768 triangular elements, using $\ell=0.016$.
-The applied displacements were $\Delta_u =t_M/N_{nodes}$, where $t_M =$ maximun load, and $N_{nodes} =$ number of nodes.
-In figure \ref{sigma_111}, we present two simulations of shear cracks with $N_{nodes} = \{10, 20\}$, we observe that results are very similar between them, both has the same trajectories for the crack.
-We observe the imaginary crack discussed by other authors in previous works \cite{MIEHE_2010, HIRSHIKESH_2019}.
-Nonetheless, the force-displacement curves are useful to describe the behavior of the fracture as the displacement is aplied, in this case, the curves are similar, suggesting that the crack is generated around the displacement of $0.011$ mm, see Figure \ref{sigma_com1}.
+The imaginary fracture discussed by other authors in previous studies is observed \cite{MIEHE_2010,HIRSHIKESH_2019}.
+However, the strength-displacement profiles are useful for describing the fracture's behaviour during displacement application.
+In this instance, the similar profiles indicate that the crack generated at around $0.010$ mm displacement, as shown in Figure \ref{sigma_com1}.

-We present a second set of simulations, W-V model 2 and W-V model 3, in this case, we approximate solutions reported in \cite{MIEHE_2010a} and \cite{HUYNH_2019}, see Figure \ref{tabla_sim}.
-W-V model 2, used the same triangulation than V-W model 1, with number of nodes $N_{nodes} = 30$, we fixed $\xi = 1.28$.
-W-V model 3 used $N_{nodes} = 100$ and $\xi = 1.26$, this model present the particular firs beak around $u = 0.008$ mm.
+We present the second set of simulations obtained from the Weighted-Variational Model 2 (W-V Model 2) and Weighted-Variational Model 3 (W-V Model 3).
+In this instance, we have approximated the solutions previously reported in \cite{MIEHE_2010a} and \cite{HUYNH_2019}, see Table \ref{tabla_sim}.
+W-V Model 2 uses the same triangulation as V-W Model 1, having $N_{nodes} = 30$, and we calibrated it to $\xi = 1.28$.
+W-V Model 3 was employed with $N_{nodes} = 100$ and $\xi = 1.26$.
+This model causes the particular first beak around $u = 0.008$ mm.

-In our three configurations of parameters (W-V model a,2 and 3), we approximate the reported profiles in the literature, see Figures \ref{sigma_com1} and \ref{sigma_com2}.
+The reported profiles in the literature and the profile obtained by the hybrid phase field model (Hybrid 1) are approximated correctly by our three parameter configurations (W-V model 1, 2, and 3), see Figures \ref{sigma_com1} and \ref{sigma_com2}.